whitneyburton/portfolios/students/1603/marcella-wigg/20160428-marcella-wigg-m1.md

 * Clean Ruby overall for this point in module.
 * Frustrated because REPL had been working, but I attempted an extension and broke in process.

+**Scores**
-1. Fundamental Ruby & Style: 3
+* Fundamental Ruby & Style: 3
-2. Enumerable & Collections: 3
+* Enumerable & Collections: 3
-3. REPL Interface and Game Functionality: 2
+* REPL Interface and Game Functionality: 2
-4. Breaking Logic into Components: 3
+* Breaking Logic into Components: 3

 #### Recommendations